The Shortcut

 However, I was less enthused by Horizon Call of the Mountain, Sony’s main launch title for PSVR 2.
 The game focuses heavily on climbing and traversal, which I never found particularly engaging, and exhibits a distracting amount of ghosting and blur.
 The combat sections were far more enjoyable – you literally need to reach over your shoulder to grab an arrow and draw it back – and it does some fun things with physics that let you interact with the environment.
 But even on the game’s comfort setting, it had a nasty habit of making me feel sick pretty fast.
 (See my ‘Does PSVR 2 make you feel sick?’ for more on motion sickness concerns.)

-Job Simulator and Cosmonious High were more enjoyable but hammered home the fact my playspace isn’t really big enough for VR, despite the fact I moved my coffee table out of the way along with any other potential hazards.
+Job Simulator and Cosmonious High were more engaging but hammered home the fact my playspace isn’t really big enough for VR, despite the fact I moved my coffee table out of the way along with any other potential hazards.
 Some games require a 2m x 2m play area, which could make some titles inaccessible to those with smaller rooms.
 It’s something you’ll need to bear in mind before purchasing any PSVR 2 game.

 Is PSVR 2 worth it? 🤔

 Of course, it’s the quality of games that will determine PSVR 2’s success.
 Two massive titles in Gran Turismo 7 and Resident Village have received a free PSVR 2 update now the headset is out, and it could be the definitive way to play these titles.
+But we saw a lackluster showing at Sony’s PlayStation Showcase, with only six games shown.

 However, they’re not exactly new, and if you’ve sunk hours into these games already the prospect of a VR mode might not be enough to tempt you back.
 The same can be said about other titles.
 Moss and Moss Book II were released on the original PSVR, and Job Simulator is six years old at this point.